Preschool Field Officer Program

 The Preschool Field Officer (PSFO) program at Melton works closely with Early Childhood Educators in kindergarten settings to support the delivery of quality programs to ensure the positive participation of all children, particularly those with additional and diverse needs.

-PSFO’s provide support, resourcing and practical advice to assist Educators and link families into services available for children with developmental concerns and broader child and family supports.
+- referral pathways to assist Educators and link families into services available for children with developmental concerns and broader child and family supports.

-How Can the PSFO Help?
+How can the PSFO Help?

 The PSFO works closely with the early childhood educator to enhance their capacity and confidence to provide an inclusive program that is considerate to the needs of all children.